 The Vermont Association for the Blind and Visually Impaired (VABVI), a non-profit organization founded in 1926, is the only private agency to offer training, services, and support to visually impaired Vermonters.
-Each year we serve hundreds of children from birth to age 22 and adults age 55 and over.
+Each year we serve over 1,500 clients from birth through end of life.

 Our mission is to enable Vermonters with vision problems, whether blindness or impairment, to achieve and maintain independence.